This blog may contain affiliate links. Read our disclosure policy for more info.

 The performance was incredible, and it was fascinating to watch all the different elements come together.
 The fire dancers were particularly impressive and definitely added an extra element of excitement to the show.
 Even for Daniel, who doesn’t;t typically enjoy the theatre or live shows much, was on the edge of his seat!

 We also loved the setting.
-Las Caletas is a stunning island, and it’s the perfect backdrop for a show like this.
+Las Caletas is a stunning isolated cove, and it’s the perfect backdrop for a show like this.
 In fact, people often get married here (though not during the performance, obviously!)
-The entire experience is made special by the fact that you’re actually on a remote island!
+The entire experience is made special by the fact that you’re actually in a remote area that feels like an island!

 The amphitheater is set up so that you have a great view no matter where you sit, and the unlimited free drinks throughout didn’t exactly dampen our spirits…